 Researchers have discovered a new human disease in the Northeast transmitted by the same common deer tick that can infect people with Lyme disease.

-The discovery, disclosed in a paper and letter in the New England Journal of Medicine, marks the fifth human illness spread by deer ticks in the region, highlighting growing concerns about the threat posed by ticks and the burgeoning population of their hosts -- deer.
-The disease is so new it remains unnamed and there is no readily-available test for doctors to screen for it, although some are being developed.
+The discovery, reported in a paper and letter in the New England Journal of Medicine, marks the fifth human illness spread by deer ticks in the region, highlighting growing concern about the threat posed by ticks and the burgeoning population of their hosts, deer.
+The disease is so new that it is unnamed, and there is no readily available test for doctors to screen for it, although some are being developed.

-In six cases described in the journal, the patients were treated with a course of antibiotics and fully recovered.
+In six cases described in the journal, the patients were treated with antibiotics and fully recovered.
 None of the infected patients, both treated and untreated, described long-lasting, persistent symptoms.

-Similarly, 21 percent of 14 southern New York patients with an unexplained viral-like sickness showed evidence of infection.
-Lead author Peter Krause, of the Yale School of Public Health, cautioned that it was difficult to draw many conclusions about prevalence of the disease from these 14 people because the sample size was so small and the group was highly selected.
+Similarly, 21 percent of 14 southern New York patients with an unexplained virus-like sickness showed evidence of infection.
+Lead author Peter Krause, senior research scientist at Yale School of Public Health, cautioned that it was difficult to draw many conclusions about prevalence of the disease from these 14 people because the sample size was so small and the group was highly selected.

-“The symptoms are similar to Lyme disease ... but it is a lot less common than Lyme disease,” said Krause.
-Still, given that roughly 2,600 people were reported to get Lyme disease in Massachusetts 2011 -- and that the federal Centers for Disease Control and Prevention acknowledge underreporting could mean that number is tenfold higher -- it stands to reason there could be a significant number of people who are infected with the new bacteria, Krause said, although how many become sick is unknown.
+Still, given that roughly 2,600 people were reported to get Lyme disease in Massachusetts 2011 and that the US Centers for Disease Control and Prevention acknowledge that underreporting could mean that number is tenfold higher, it stands to reason there could be a significant number of people who are infected with the new bacteria, Krause said, although how many become sick is unknown.

 “Within a few days we saw an improvement,’’ said Gugliotta.
-“By one month she was back.”
-He said he recently saw her again and “she has all her faculties ... she is building a fence with stones.
-It’s very exciting.”
+“By one month, she was back.”